nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 Software like ViGEmBus, HidHide and older versions of BthPS3 got shipped with an auto-updater service which periodically establishes communication with a web service hosted under `updates.vigem.org`. **This service will be permanently retired after December 2023**, therefore it is highly recommended to follow the outlined procedures of this article to stop your installation making any further web requests to the to-be-decommissioned web service.

+So long, everyone, it was fun while it lasted 😄

 ## Adjust Automatic Updater Configuration

 The software packages mentioned below ship with an automatic updater agent, a little program that runs once a day and contacts a web service configured in a shipped INI configuration file.
 The updater process is launched via scheduled tasks.